This IRS tax rule can help owners save on capital gains taxes by reinvesting in their business.

 How does the process get started?

-When you sell your existing investment property, you’ll want to work with a qualified intermediary (QI).
-A QI may be a CPA with 1031 experience, a real estate attorney, or a bank, such as Wells Fargo.
-Typically, before the first asset is sold, its owner and the QI will enter into an exchange agreement in which the QI is designated to receive funds from the sale and will then hold and safeguard those funds throughout the transaction.
-A QI can also consult with the business owner on how to remain in compliance with the Internal Revenue Code.
+When you sell your existing investment property, you’ll need to work with a qualified intermediary (QI).
+A QI may be a well-established QI firm, a CPA with 1031 experience, or a real estate attorney.
+Typically, before the relinquished property is sold, its owner and the QI will enter into an exchange agreement that designates the QI to receive and hold the sale proceeds.
+The QI ensures the funds are used only for the purchase of the replacement property.
+A QI can also guide you through the timeline and documentation to stay compliant with IRS rules and help prevent costly missteps.

 When must the transaction be completed?

 While the overall exchange process may differ for each transaction, there are specific deadlines that apply to any 1031 exchange.
-After the sale of a business asset, the business owner must identify all potential replacement assets within 45 days.
-They then have up to 180 days from the sale date of the original asset (or until the tax filing due date, whichever comes first) to complete the acquisition of the replacement asset or assets.
+After the sale of the relinquished property, the business owner must identify all potential replacement assets in writing within 45 days.
+They then have up to 180 days from the sale date of the original asset (or until the tax filing due date, whichever comes first) to complete the acquisition of the replacement property.
+Missing either deadline means the exchange doesn’t qualify for tax deferral and is treated as a standard sale in which the owner may be liable for capital gains taxes on the sale of the original property.

 Where do I start?

 Seeking a QI is the first step in processing a successful 1031 exchange.
-Make sure you work with a high-quality intermediary, such as a bank.
+Make sure you work with a high-quality intermediary.
 There is no regulation over QIs so using someone with experience and knowledge is important.